Generating and Adapting to Diverse Ad-Hoc Cooperation Agents in Hanabi

 \end{itemize}

-In~\cite{canaan2019diverse}, we used a metric called {Risk Aversion} instead of IPP.
-It reflected the average probability that a card is playable, from the perspective of the agent, across all played cards.
-However, this probability depends on which cards an agent sees in its partners' hands, and this information is not available from the perspective of each partner.
-This makes Risk Aversion a hard metric to estimate for other players with the information available during gameplay.
-For this reason, we decided to replace it with IPP, which depends only on public information.

-These dimensions were chosen because they are easy to measure and we believe that they are strategically meaningful, requiring different strategies to play with at different points in the feature space.
-In particular, both Risk Aversion and IPP were meant as proxies for a pattern that can be observed in game-play between humans: inexperienced players usually only play cards they know everything about (thus having values of Risk Averion or IPP close to 1), where more experienced players are more often comfortable playing cards under partial information as a result of either accounting for other player's apparent beliefs and intentions (theory of mind) or of following a particular pre-established convention.
+These features were chosen because they are easy to measure and we believe that they are strategically meaningful.
+In particular, IPP was meant as proxy for a pattern that can be observed in game-play between humans: inexperienced players usually only play cards they know everything about (which implies IPP close to 1), where more experienced players are more often comfortable playing cards under partial information as a result of either accounting for other player's apparent beliefs and intentions (theory of mind) or of following a particular pre-established convention.